PainterQubits/Unitful.jl/docs/src/logarithm.md

 [0 dB] Hz^-1
 ```

-Since dimensionful logarithmic units still behave as their corresponding linear unit,
+Since dimensionful logarithmic quantities still behave as their corresponding linear quantities,
-working with dimensionful units is entirely consistnet.
+working with dimensionful units is entirely consistent.

-The behavior of addition and multiplication are summarized in the following table, with entries marked by
+The behavior of addition and multiplication is summarized in the following tables, with entries marked by
 † indicate prohibited operations.
 This table is populated automatically whenever the docs
 are built.